 It’s hard to say which device will get software updates for longer.
 While the iPhone SE is newer, Apple is known for supporting devices for as long as it can — and if we had to guess, both phones will likely still be getting software updates in four years.
 Because we can’t predict the future, this one’s a tie.

 The overall experience on these two phones will be similar, but there are a few key differences.
 Notably, the iPhone XR has Apple’s Face ID, which allows you to unlock your device, pay for things with Apple Pay, and more — with only your face.
 If you can call it a special feature, the iPhone SE has a fingerprint sensor, which might be easier to use when your device is on your desk.

 Price and availability

-The iPhone XR has been available for around a year and a half now, and it’s still available from the Apple website for around $600.
-That said, you can probably find one for cheaper refurbished if you’re willing to not have a completely new device.
+The iPhone XR has been available for around two years now, and it’s still available from the Apple website for around $499 and upwards.
+You could also potentially find one for cheaper refurbished if you’re willing to not have a completely new device.

 The iPhone SE, on the other hand, is available now from the Apple website for only $400 — making it easily one of the best phones in its price range.